siddhantkhatod/CTDG-MD/ctdg-md/README.md

 # CTDG-MD

-A runnable research project for **protein–ligand molecular-dynamics analysis and interaction-energy prediction** using:
+A research project for **protein–ligand molecular-dynamics analysis and interaction-energy prediction** using:

 - an E(n)-equivariant graph neural network (EGNN),
 - a continuous-time dynamic graph (CTDG) memory,